-In this tutorial, you will learn how to create an environment to run your MySQL database (we call this environment an instance), connect to the database, and delete the DB instance.
+In this tutorial, you will learn how to create an environment to run your MySQL database (we call this environment an instance), connect to the database, and delete the database instance.
 We will do this using Amazon Relational Database Service (Amazon RDS) and everything done in this tutorial is Free Tier eligible.

 Create a MySQL DB Instance

 In this step, we will use Amazon RDS to create a MySQL DB Instance with db.t2.micro DB instance class, 20 GB of storage, and automated backups enabled with a retention period of one day.
-As a reminder, all of this is free tier eligible.
+As a reminder, all of this is Free Tier eligible.

-a.
+b.
 In the top right corner of the Amazon RDS console, select the Region in which you want to create the DB instance.

 Note: AWS Cloud resources are housed in highly available data center facilities in different areas of the world.
 Each Region contains multiple distinct locations called Availability Zones.
 You have the ability to choose which Region to host your Amazon RDS activity in.

-b.
+c.
 In the Create database section, choose Create database.

-d.
+e.
 You will now configure your DB instance.
 The list below shows the example settings you can use for this tutorial:

 - DB instance identifier: Type a name for the DB instance that is unique for your account in the Region that you selected.
 For this tutorial, we will name it rds-mysql-10minTutorial.